Sheltering-in-Place: Day 42

-And now I paraphrase from timeanddate.com
+And now I paraphrase from timeanddate.com:

 So!
 TAI is measured by atomic clocks.
 They only deviate 1 second per 100 million years.
 They count time using oscillating Cesium atoms.
 How fun is that?
 It's super steady and has nothing to do with the length of a day on Earth—which varies thanks to, you know, the realities of Earth being a spinning ball of matter rotating around a ball of hot gas hurtling through space.
 We're slowing down.
 It's a thing.
 That means our days are getting longer, but we still count them as 24 hours, or 1440 minutes, or 86,400 seconds.
 Changing that would confuse a lot of people (like me).
 The solution to the confusion, is to look at UT1 and TAI to create an accurate standard that keeps our planes landing safely across continents.
 That standard is UTC.

 What does this mean for my cupcakes?
 Nothing!
 My oven is a feral beast that believes 18 minutes to be a dream in the mind of a ravenous child—and it taunts that child with burned bases or raw middle bits on the regular.
 But I digress.
 My oven timer does a good job, regardless of the lack of consistency with the heat output of my oven.
 My watch and microwave also do a good enough job with keeping time and running timers.
-We've got short spans of time on lockdown—just like us!
-Hah!

 Do seconds or even minutes matter for everything?
 Not so much.
-Counting our hideout time in seconds would be miserable.
+Counting our lockdown time in seconds would be miserable.
 Just for the sake of illustration, let's do that.
 This is day 42.
 The end of my 42nd day happens in 9 hours, 25 minutes, and 14 seconds from right now.
 42 full days is 3,628,800 seconds.
 If I subtract the rest of today, I am left with 3,594,886 seconds in near total seclusion.
 That doesn't sounds as bad as I expected.
 Somehow, 42 days seems worse.
 LOL?